 Canned or frozen foods

-I started thinking about what recipes I can make with foods that I have in the pantry or freezer.
-There are a lot of recipes that you can swap out some canned or frozen veggies and make a delicious complete meal.
+I started thinking about what recipes I can make with the foods that I have in the pantry or freezer.
+There are a lot of recipes that you can swap out some canned or frozen veggies and make a delicious, complete meal.

 These are some basic meals that I know I will be able to make with canned and frozen foods: